Beware the VR Straw Man

 It’s not a coincidence.

-This is classic, slick, “let me warn you about the snake oil salesman,” from the snake oil salesman.
+This is classic, slick, 'don't fall for the snake oil,' from the snake oil salesman.

 Additionally, I’ll add my own opinion here: I’ve never heard these statements circulated about VR.
 These are a quick list below with 7, 5, and 5 entries, respectively.